Mahal (actress): Career

-Mahal was made known when a newspaper article featured her and a policeman comparing her size to an ArmaLite assault rifle.
-She then went on to be featured by Inday Badiday in her talk show Eye to Eye, before appearing regularly on television in 1988 through the noontime show Lunch Date.
-Living with dwarfism, standing three feet tall, she was candid with her self-deprecating humor and embraced roles using her height to comic effect, or to fulfill demands of fantasy characters.
+Mahal became popular when she was featured in a newspaper article, with a policeman comparing her size to that of an ArmaLite assault rifle.
+She was then featured by Inday Badiday in her talk show Eye to Eye before appearing regularly in 1988 on the noontime television show Lunch Date.
+She later starred in several TV shows including Idol Ko si Kap and Bahay Mo Ba 'To?, and also guested in an episode of Dear Uge with Pokwang.

-Mahal played the role of the elfin daughter in the 1991 film Anak ni Janice and in the 2003 film Mr. Suave, Mahal along with Dagul, who also has dwarfism, took the role of parents of Vhong Navarro's character.
-She later starred in several TV shows, including Idol Ko si Kap and Bahay Mo Ba 'To?.
+Standing three feet tall and living with dwarfism, Mahal often used self-deprecating humor, taking roles using her height to comic effect or to fulfil the demands of fantasy characters.
+She played the role of the elfin daughter in the 1991 film Anak ni Janice, and also portrayed the mother of Vhong Navarro's character in the 2003 film Mr. Suave, in which Dagul, another actor with dwarfism, also appeared.

-Mahal also ventured into singing with Allan Padua, better known as Mura, who also has dwarfism, with whom she formed a tandem in Magandang Tanghali Bayan.
+Mahal also ventured into singing, forming a tandem in Magandang Tanghali Bayan with Allan Padua, who was better known as Mura and also had dwarfism.

-Mahal changed her image to that of a daring and liberated woman in 2013.
-She had a tattoo and wore sexy outfits in TV guest appearances.
-She also answered interviews with sexual innuendos and was not shy to reveal her age.
-Mahal also started to accept sexy projects, like the indie film Gigolo.

-In an episode of Face the People, Mahal lamented about the mismanagement of Jethro Carrey, her manager, towards her career, and the alleged favoritism of the latter over his other newer talents.
+In 2013 Mahal changed her image to that of a mature and liberated woman, showing off a tattoo and wearing revealing outfits in TV guest appearances.
+She also became known for giving candid interviews containing sexual innuendo and was not shy about revealing her age.
+During an appearance on the morning radio program Good Times in 2007 she admitted to spreading a scandalous video a few years earlier, and in an episode of Face the People Mahal lamented the mismanagement of her career by her manager Jethro Carrey, and his alleged favoritism towards his other newer talents.

-She also guested in an episode of Dear Uge with Pokwang.
-Mahal also had some gigs at comedy bars in Manila.
-She started a YouTube channel in July 2020, where she regularly posted vlogs with actor and YouTuber Mygz Molino.
-The channel garnered 500,000 subscribers at the time of her death in August 2021.

-Mahal featured in the 2021 television series Owe My Love.
-Due to the risk of COVID-19, her taping with Owe My Love was cut short.

-Weeks prior to her death in August 2021, Mahal received public attention for her reunion with Mura.
-One of her latest vlogs showed a behind-the-scenes of her last TV appearance on Kapuso Mo, Jessica Soho, where she visited Mura in Guinobatan, Albay.
-Apart from visiting, Mahal provided some words of encouragement to Mura, along with some groceries and cash.
+Mahal also started to accept more mature projects, such as the indie film Gigolo, and did some gigs at comedy bars in Manila.
+She featured in the 2021 television series Owe My Love, but due to the risk of COVID-19 her taping was cut short.
+She also started a YouTube channel in July 2020 where she regularly posted vlogs with actor and YouTuber Mygz Molino, gathering 500,000 subscribers by the time of her death in August 2021.
+Weeks prior to her death Mahal received public attention for her reunion with Mura – her on-screen pairing for almost two decades – when one of her vlogs showed a behind-the-scenes look at her final TV appearance on Kapuso Mo, Jessica Soho.
+She visited Mura in Guinobatan, Albay, and as well as reconnecting with him Mahal provided some words of encouragement, groceries, and cash.